-Today, Lower Saxony’s Minister of Health, Dr. Carola Reimann, took a look at the data on human antibodies against SARS-CoV-2, and discussed possible treatment options with Dr. Thomas Schirrmann.
+Today, Lower Saxony’s Minister of Health, Dr. Carola Reimann, and Member of Parliament Dr. Christos Pantazis (right) took a look at the data on human antibodies against SARS-CoV-2, and discussed possible treatment options with Dr. Thomas Schirrmann.

 “Without a vaccine or a drug, the only effective means of fighting the corona virus at present is to restrict social contacts and to observe rules of distance and hygiene.
 If we want to relax the measures and slowly return to a normal life, we also need a therapy.
 The results achieved here in Braunschweig in such a short time are very promising and give hope.”Dr. Carola Reimann, Minister of Health